xingshuohan/xingshuohan.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year Ph.D. candidate at the Cyber Security Lab (CSL), [Nanyang Technological University](https://www.ntu.edu.sg/).
-My academic supervisor is [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/).
-Before that, I was a Visiting Scholar at BMW-NTU Future Mobility Energy Research Institue and Research Associate at NTU.
+I am currently a Research Fellow at Continental-NTU Corporate Lab, [Nanyang Technological University](https://www.ntu.edu.sg/).
+I received my Ph.D. from the School of Computer Science and Engineering, Nanyang Technological University in March 2024, advised by [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/).
+Before that, I was a Visiting Scholar at BMW-NTU Future Mobility Energy Research Institute and a Research Associate at NTU.

 I am on the job market.
 Please reach out if you have any openings!!!